Justype/easysci_pipeline/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a> EasySci Exon Counting Issues

-- `easysci`'s problems:
-  - Double counting if paired-end reads are in the same exon.
-  - Junction reads (`N` in CIGAR) are not used.
-  - If read1 overlaps with `{exon1, exon2}` and read2 overlaps with `{exon2}`, it will be counted as `exon1` and `exon2` in the `easysci` method.
+- `easysci`: The same as EasySci paper.
 - `balanced`:
-  - Solve the double counting issue by treating R1 and R2 as a group, and only count reads in the same exon once.
+  - Treat R1 and R2 as a group, and only count reads in the same exon once.
   - If read1 overlaps with `{exon1, exon2}` and read2 overlaps with `{exon2}`, it will be counted as `exon2` in the `balanced` method.
 - `junction`:
   - The same as `balanced`, but uses both exon and junction reads.